galinaalperovich/Ms-Thesis-CVUT/README.md

 * We built several binary classification models for every event component and calculated the primary performance metrics.
 We got the high performance metrics for all event components thanks to set of relevant features, calculating the tf-idf matrix and PCA dimensionality reduction.

 * We made the final dataset public and therefore it is the first publicly available dataset for social event extraction problem.
-The data with the code are available in this GitHub repository (DATA_FINAL.zip)
+The data with the code are available in this GitHub repository (DATA.csv.zip)

 The main conclusion of the thesis is also that we demonstrated that it is possible to automatically extract training dataset, prepare and build meaningful models which can recognize the event components on a web page.
 The list of items annotated with the semantic markup is very large, and hypothetically our approach can be extended to any of them.